florent-blanvillain/gexcelslurper/README.md

 Following a huge amount of messages asking for a licence (and by huge I mean zero), Here it is:

-`Copyright © 2013 Florent Blanvillain florent.blanvillain@gmail.com
+<quote>Copyright © 2013 Florent Blanvillain florent.blanvillain@gmail.com
 This work is free.
 You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
-See the COPYING file for more details.`
+See the COPYING file for more details.</quote>